ktravers/ktravers.github.io/_posts/2018-03-14-pattern-matching.md

 ### Real World Examples

-We'll start with a problem that most web developers have probably had to solve: displaying users' names based on user-inputted data.
+We'll start with a familiar problem for most web developers: displaying users' names based on user-inputted data.

 This was something I worked on recently in the [Learn.co](https://learn.co) codebase.
 On our site, we like to encourage an active, friendly sense of community, so we display user's names (built from information volunteered by the user) in lots of places across the site, including the [Ask a Question chat feature](http://help.learn.co/ask-a-question/where-can-i-ask-a-question-about-a-lesson).

 ![Learn.co Ask a Question]({{ site.baseurl }}/images/posts/learn-co-aaq.png "Learn.co Ask a Question")

-Problem is, we don't require users to give us their full name, or even set a username, so when it comes to building a public-facing display name, there's no guarantee that any identifying information - first name, last name, or username - is available.
+Problem is, we don't require users to give us their full name or even set a username, so when it comes to building a public-facing display name, there's no guarantee that any identifying information - first name, last name, or username - is available.
 Additionally, all of this information is inputted manually by the user, and while we sanitize it to some degree before persisting, weird stuff can still get through.

 To address this problem, our product team developed the following requirements:
   1. If the user has provided their first and last name, display both as their full name